makandra/katapult/README.md

 ## 2) Generating code from an application model

 After running `katapult new`, you will find a default application model in `lib/katapult/application_model.rb`.
-It contains a full example of `katapult`'s features that you should replace with _your_ application model.
+It contains a full example of Katapult's features that you can use as an inspiration for creating _your_ application model.

-When you are done, transform the model using:
+When your application model is ready, transform it using:

     katapult fire [path/to/application_model]

-The path is optional and only needs to be specified when you've renamed the application model file.
-Note that you may well use separate model files for separate runs.
+The path is optional and defaults to the generated application model.
+If you later want to extend your application, you may create a second application model and invoke `katapult fire` with its path.

-See an overview of the DSL below.
+Below you find an overview of the application model DSL.
 The respective sections hold examples of what options are available to each element.
 For details, dive into `lib/generators/katapult` where all generators are stored.
 The method names of a generator tell what it does.

 ### Generic DSL syntax example
 The DSL consists of _elements_, e.g. `Model` or `WebUI`.
-Each `katapult` element has the following syntax, taking a name, options, and a block:
+Each Katapult element has the following syntax, taking a name, options, and a block:

     element_type 'name', options: 'example' do |element|
       element.some_method
+    end

+### Crud
+Shortcut for creating a model together with a WebUI with CRUD actions.
+The block is passed the model instance.

+    crud 'Customer' do |customer|
+      # customer.attr :name
     end